 Assemble the Rolls

-Carefully roll up the pastry, making sure it’s tight but not overly so.
+Step 2: Roll up the pastry, making sure it’s tight but not overly so.
 Use a bit of melted butter to seal the open edge of the roll.
-Slice the roll into individual pieces and place them in a parchment paper-lined baking dish.

 Ingredients

-- 1 package frozen puff pastry that has been thawed
+- 1 package frozen puff pastry thawed

 - 2 tablespoons melted butter